suffolklibraries/lgc/content/collections/events/guided-walk-27-07.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740664346
+updated_at: 1740666833
 duplicated_from: 30170bd2-e487-401e-b23e-249c17fa753a
 accessibility_information:
   - 'Accessible toilets'
 address_line_2: 'Saddlemakers Lane'
 ---
-Learn about how chicks leave the nest as you walk.
+Discover nature as you walk.